 The Crédit Coopératif Group has developed through external acquisitions between 1994 and 1998.
 In 2003, Crédit Coopératif joined the banking group ‘Groupe Banque Populaire’, with an agreement that guarantees its management independence, its identity and its brand.
 This agreement has been transferred to ‘BPCE’ (the merged group of Groupe Banque Populaire and Groupe Caisse d’Epargne): Within the terms of the French ‘Monetary and Financial Code’, BPCE is Crédit Coopératif’s central body.
 As such, it ensures its liquidity and solvency, and Crédit Coopératif also shares its rating.

-Crédit Coopératif provides general banking services to its customers through a network of 72 branches.
+Crédit Coopératif provides general banking services to its customers through a network of 72 branches and one online branch.
 Products and services include: accounts, methods of payment, cash-flow management, processing of international transactions, insurance, savings and investments.
 Wherever possible, its products include a socially responsible version.
 These socially responsible products aim to facilitate access to credit and finance to private individuals, SMEs and social economy organisations: non-profit organisations, mutual and cooperative companies.
 Crédit Coopératif provides transparent information about the way money is collected and used within the bank.